Maouinti123/ai-face-swap/README.md

-# Face Swap AI
+# AI Face Swap

-my attempt at building a face swap system from scratch. took way longer than expected but finally got it working decently.
+My attempt at building a face swap system from scratch.
+It took way longer than expected but finally works decently well.

-swaps faces between images/videos while trying to keep expressions and lighting looking natural. not perfect but gets the job done for most cases.
+It swaps faces between images/videos while trying to keep expressions and lighting natural.
+Not perfect, but good enough for most cases.

-## what it does
+## What it does

-- swap faces in images (the main thing)
+- face swap between two images (main feature)
-- video face swap with smoothing so it doesnt flicker like crazy
+- video face swap with temporal smoothing (reduces flicker)
-- webcam support if you want to mess around in real-time
+- webcam support for real-time experimentation
-- api server for integration with other stuff
+- FastAPI server for integration with other apps
-- onnx export for faster inference
+- ONNX export for faster inference

-## how it works
+## How it works

-basically a GAN setup with 3 networks:
+Basically a GAN based architecture with three networks:

-1. **encoder** - resnet50 backbone, spits out 512-dim vector representing "who" the person is
+1. **Identity Encoder** - ResNet50 backbone, spits out 512-dim vector representing "who" the person is (identity vector)
-2. **generator** - unet style with adain layers to inject the identity
+2. **Generator** - U-Net style with AdaIN layers to inject identity features
-3. **discriminator** - patchgan to keep things looking realistic
+3. **Discriminator** - PatchGAN to enforce realism

-spent a lot of time tuning the loss functions to balance identity preservation vs image quality. still not perfect but way better than my first attempts.
+A lot of time was spent tuning loss weights to balance identity vs. image quality.
+Still not perfect yet far better than earlier attempts.

 ## project structure

 ```
-face-swap-ai/
+ai-face-swap/
 ├── api/                    # fastapi server
 ├── config/                 # settings and hyperparams
 ├── dataset/                # data loading, preprocessing